Online Job Posting

 Most Common Q & A

 You may go online and post your own job on our job search website.
-You can also email us the job info in the text of the email to: firstname.lastname@example.org Unsolicited attachments can get caught in our spam filters.
-Get stuck?
+You can also email us the job info in the text of the email to: email@example.com.
+Stuck?
 Please call us and we will be happy to walk you through the process!
 831-479-6413.

-We are happy to post jobs for anyone who does not feel comfortable going on-line and doing it themselves.
-We recommend that you call us and we can assist you over the phone at 831-479-6413 (this gives us the opportunity to be sure that your job will be posted in a way that will attract the most qualified candidates), but you can also fax us the information (831-479-5754), or email us the job info in the text of the email to: email@example.com.
-Unsolicited attachments can get caught in our spam filters.
+We are happy to post jobs for anyone who does not feel comfortable doing it themselves.
+We recommend that you call us and we can assist you over the phone at 831-479-6413 but you can also email us the job info in the text of the email to: firstname.lastname@example.org.

-We have asked our tech support to look into this.
-If you are having a problem posting you job, please call us or email us the information in the text of an email and we will be happy to post it for you.
-If sending us the information, please be sure we have a phone number to contact you.
+If you are having a problem posting your job, please call us or email us the information in the text of an email and we will be happy to post it for you.

 Students hired to drive Cabrillo vehicles or who drive a Cabrillo vehicle in the course of their employment must fill out driving paperwork, have it signed off by their supervisor and submit that paperwork along with their driver’s license and DMV report, be fingerprinted and pass a Megan’s Law check prior to driving a district vehicle.

 Students are considered temporary employees, and must complete all new hiring paperwork (except for the I-9 documentation or fingerprints if being re-hired), starting 7/1 of each new fiscal year.